anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 6. TADGAN
     - epochs: Best optimal epoch using Orion hyperparameter optimization framework.

-**Functionality:**
+## Functionality ##
+**Modules:**
+**Functions:**
-1. find_min_samples
+1. min\_samples = find\_min\_samples(df)
-   -
+   - Definition: This function is used to find an hyperparameter for DBSCAN.
+     -- Find min\_samples: min\_samples is chosen as 2\*n, where n = the dimensionlity of the data.
+   - Input Parameters: df is the dataset.
+   - Output: Returns min\_samples as 2\*n, where n = the dimensionlity of the data.

-2. detrend
+2. eps = find\_eps(df)
+   - Definition: This function is used to find an hyperparameter for DBSCAN.
+     -- Find eps: eps is chosen as the point of maximum curvature of the k-NN distance graph.
+   - Input Parameters: df is the dataset.
+   - Output: Returns eps.

+3. p = find\_seasonal\_period(df)
+   - Definition: This function is used to find an hyperparameter for Thymeboost.
+     -- Find p: seasonal\_period is chosen as the first expected seasonal period at the maximum amplitude, computed using Fast Fourier Transform.
+   - Input Parameters: df is the dataset.
+   - Output: Returns seasonal\_period.

+4. output = detrend(df, id\_column, time\_column, time\_format):
+   - Definition: This function is used to identify trend and then, detrend a time series.
-   - Identify trend: Augmented Dickey Fuller Test (ADF test) is used to capture trend of the time series.
+     -- Identify trend: Augmented Dickey Fuller Test (ADF test) is used to capture trend of the time series.
-   - Detrend: 'detrend' function is used from the 'scipy' module for detrending the time series.
+     -- Detrend: 'detrend' function is used from the 'scipy' module for detrending the time series.
+   - Input Parameters:
+     -- df is the dataset.
+     -- id\_column
+     -- time\_column
+     -- time\_format
+   - Output: Returns detrended time series.

 3. deseasonalise:
    - Determine seasonality: Autocorrelation function is used to check seasonality.
    - Deseasonalise: 'seasonal_decompose' function is used from the 'statsmodel' module for deseasonalising the time series.

 4.
+2. parameters_oc_svm
+   - parameters_oc_svm is an hyperparameter for One-Class Support Vector Machine.
+   - Best optimal kernal using Optuna hyperparameter optimization framework

 **Not implemented yet:**
 1. 95% confidence interval (+-1.96/sqrt(n))